belikov-av/childhoodcancers/README.md

 for current distribution and current grid.
 To change the grid, please change `configs/fit_configs/<distribution_name>.yml` file.

+:floppy_disk: Input data for the script contains in `data/Childhood Incidence Data.xlsx` file.
+Detailed explanation of the file content and the way it was retrieved could be found in the article.

 Script starts calculation for all cohorts in parallel.

 :heavy_exclamation_mark:**Warning**:heavy_exclamation_mark: